 When I’m not busy writing op-eds about politics, science, e-cars, or human nature, I’m busy writing what I love to read, fiction with some real meat on its bones.
 More than anything, I love good contemporary earthbound techno-thrillers and sci-fi.
 So I write what I call literary techno-thrillers.
-All my novels wrestle with the big questions of life.
+All my novels wrestle with the big questions of life and love.
 Who are we?
 What are we?
 Why are we?
 This comes out in the form of a genre-bending weave of action, mystery, love, sci-fi tech, fantasy, and thrills, all told with powerful realism.

 You can find many articles written about my work in newspapers and magazines.
 In a 2014 article Publisher’s Weekly labeled me as one of the “Writers Who Rocked Self-Publishing” and reported how my books “exploded” on Amazon (their words, not mine).
 Prior to that, Publisher’s Weekly also did a full page interview of me: “The World has Completely Changed.”

 I started life as a mad scientist, inventor, and engineer.
 I founded a successful high-tech company or two before becoming a full-time novelist.
 I was widowed at a young age due to pancreatic cancer.
 Years after being widowed, I put everything I owned in storage and did my own version of Eat, Pray, Love by wandering the California coastline renting oceanfront houses while searching for a good place to dream and write.
 Along that journey, I published my second bestseller and found and married my second wife, a remarkable woman and artist named Dana.
 So I have loved, lost, grieved, created, wandered, invented, written about it all, and been metaphorically reborn more than once.
 All this life experience is distilled into my writing.

 I have been awarded starred reviews for my novels from Publishers Weekly as well as high praise from many other book review publications.
 I have also written for national computer magazines.